Frequently Asked Questions

 What if I have no commercial offerings?

 The offerings field is optional.
-Open-source projects, government sites, and personal sites can publish a conformant vendor card without it.
+Open-source projects, government sites, and personal sites can all publish a conformant discovery manifest without it.

 Use the CLI: npx @ai-me/validator https://yourdomain.com, or paste your JSON into the online playground.